nikolayg/nikgrozev-website/_posts/blog/2013-12-10-monads-in-15-minutes.md

 ```

 However, in this solution we are unnecessarily calling multiple times the <u>get_boss</u> and <u>get_wage</u> methods.
 If they are computationally expensive (e.g. if they access a database) this may be undesirable.
-Hence our solution should look like:
+Hence, our solution should look like:

 ```python
 result = None